-> Most of snap joints used to join plastic parts are cantilever snap joints.
-One end of cantilever snap joint is fixed.
-Whereas other end is protruded out.
-They works similar to cantilever beam.
+Most snap joints used to join plastic parts are cantilever snap joints.
+One end of the cantilever snap joint is fixed.
+Whereas the other end is protruded out.
+They works similar to the cantilever beams.

-> Cantilever Snap Fit Joint Design
+Cantilever Snap Fit Joint Design

-> For smooth assembly and disassembly of cantilever snap, entrance angle is provided at the entry point of the snap.
-If snap joint is supposed to be disassemble as well.
-Exit angle is provided at snap resting face.
+For smooth assembly of cantilever snap, entrance angle is provided at the entry point of the snap.

-> If entry and exit angle is constant.
-Same amount of force will be required to assemble and disassemble snap joint.
-Generally entry angle value is kept less than exit angle to ensure more force is required to disassemble parts.
-Exit angle value is kept 90° for one time assembly snap joints.
+If the entry and exit angle is constant.
+Same amount of force will be required to assemble and disassemble snap joints.
+Entry angle is always kept smaller than exit angle to ensure more force is required to disassemble parts.

-> Maximum snap deflection is equal to the maximum provided overlap.
+Maximum snap deflection is equal to the maximum provided overlap.

 As discussed before, Cantilever snap design works similar to cantilever beam with a point-applied load.
 During snap design, deflection and strain in cantilever beam is calculated instead of stress acting on material.
 From strain values force required for snap assembly and disassembly is calculated.